The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 The villages

 Antiparos is the ideal place for a relaxing holiday.
-Visitors are attracted by Chora, the beautiful capital of the island, with the Venetian castle (Kastro), and the other villages and settlements with the white-washed houses, the narrow, cobbled alleys, and the picturesque churches and chapels.
+Visitors are attracted by Chora, the beautiful capital of the island, with the Venetian castle (Kastro), and the other villages and settlements with their white-washed houses, narrow, cobbled alleys, and picturesque churches and chapels.

 The beaches